 Paolantonio has been a mainstay of ESPN’s NFL coverage since he joined the company in August 1995.
 Throughout the season, he offers team reports during the week and from stadium sites on NFL Sundays.
 He has hosted NFL Matchup since 2004.

-A veteran of 25 Super Bowls, Paolantonio covered his hometown Eagles during Super Bowl LII, including the team’s championship parade in Philadelphia.
-He maintains extensive contacts throughout the league and has a regular presence at NFL Draft, owners meetings, and other important NFL events.
+A veteran of 26 Super Bowls, Paolantonio covered his hometown Eagles during Super Bowl LII, including the team’s championship parade in Philadelphia.
+He maintains extensive contacts throughout the league and has a regular presence at the NFL Draft, owners meetings, and other important NFL events.

 Paolantonio, who has contributed to ABC’s World News Tonight and Good Morning America, is also a regular contributor to 97.5 The Fanatic, ESPN’s affiliate in Philadelphia, and an at-large member of the Pro Football Hall of Fame selection committee.

 In addition to reporting for ESPN, Paolantonio served as a professor in the English department at St. Joseph’s University in Philadelphia from 2002 to 2008, where he taught courses in political and sports journalism and communications.
-He was named a member of the advisory board to the University of Central Florida’s School of Communications in 2014, and he continues to regularly speak at other colleges and universities on behalf of the National Italian American Foundation.
+A former member of the advisory board to the University of Central Florida’s School of Communications, he continues to regularly speak at other colleges and universities on behalf of the National Italian American Foundation.